joric/oneliners/README.md

 Iterators are objects that have an `__iter__` and a `__next__` method.
 The `iter()` method returns an iterator for the given argument.
 Each access iterator advances one step.
+E.g. this solution simply would not work without converting a string to an iterator:

 * https://leetcode.com/problems/append-characters-to-string-to-make-subsequence